 No one should criticise you for being in the midst of a break from working when the job market is filled with job seekers.
 There is no shame in this at all.
 Any logical individual who knows about your situation would understand and most definitely tell related anecdotes about many people they meet who are going through the same thing.

-With these insights, there’s no longer the reason to go solo trying to get through this time.
+There’s no longer the reason to go solo trying to get through this time with these insights.

 Open up to those you know to let them know you are seeking a new job.
 Let people know that you’re on the job market and what exactly you plan to do next.
 If no one realises that you’re looking for jobs, they’re not likely to reach out to you with possibilities. or job vacancies.